data-intelligence-for-health-lab/ai4ph-data-challenge-2024/README.md

 - Data Analysis Libraries: pandas, NumPy, SciPy
 - Visualization Tools: Matplotlib, Seaborn, Plotly

-## Challenges and considerations
+## Data Privacy
-- Data Privacy: Ensure the collection and use of street-level images comply with privacy regulations and ethical standards. **Destroy the data after the completion of the summer institute!**
+The provided datasets can only be used for this Data Challenge.
+If you make any copies of the datasets and store them outside of the provided Google account, please destroy them once the Summer Institute ends.
+Ensure the collection and use of street-level images comply with privacy regulations and ethical standards. **Destroy the data after the completion of the summer institute!**

 ## Expected outcomes